* Important *

 (Clicking on the bubble lets you view comments for that post)

-If posts have any comments that need to be approved by an administrator before they can be published, these will appear next to the bubble graphic for that post …
+If any posts have comments that need to be approved by an administrator before they can be displayed, these will show alongside the comment icon for that post …

 (Table of Posts: Post comments)

 With approved comments, the number is displayed inside the post’s commenting icon …

 Note: Clicking on the commenting bubble takes you to the Comments screen where you can manage comments …